 The Embryo Morphology distributions contain videos of embryos from four patients for assessment.
 These films are taken using 'Cronus'TM or using 'Embryoscope'TM time lapsed videos.
+Should we leave this in?

-Processing UK NEQAS samples in your laboratory

-Receipt and analysis
+Processing UK NEQAS samples in your laboratory Receipt and analysis